bb010g/betterdiscordctl/README.md

   Works like `betterdiscordctl status`.

-* `betterdiscordctl status -s /usr/share`
+* `betterdiscordctl status -f ptb`

-  Shows the status of the default Discord installation in `/usr/share`, instead of `/opt`.
+  Shows the BetterDiscord for the PTB flavor.

-* `betterdiscordctl install -f ptb`
+* `betterdiscordctl install -f canary`

-  Installs BetterDiscord to the PTB flavor, instead of the default.
+  Installs BetterDiscord to the Canary flavor.

-* `betterdiscordctl reinstall -f canary`

-  Reinstalls BetterDiscord to Discord Canary.

-* `betterdiscordctl update --flatpak`
+* `betterdiscordctl reinstall --flatpak`

-  Updates BetterDiscord for a Discord installed via Flatpak.
+  Reinstalls BetterDiscord to a Discord installed via Flatpak.

 * `betterdiscordctl uninstall --snap`

-  Uninstalls BetterDiscord for a Discord installed via Snap.
+  Uninstalls BetterDiscord from a Discord installed via Snap.

 ## Files

 * `$XDG_DATA_HOME/betterdiscordctl` (fallback `~/.local/share/betterdiscordctl`)

   `betterdiscordctl`'s machine-specific data directory.

-* `$XDG_DATA_HOME/betterdiscordctl/bd_map`

-  A mapping of current Discord installations to BetterDiscord clones.

-* `$XDG_DATA_HOME/betterdiscordctl/bd`

-  A directory of BetterDiscord clones, indexed by `bd_map`.
+Currently unused and not created on new installs.

 * `$XDG_CONFIG_HOME/BetterDiscord` (fallback `~/.config/BetterDiscord`)

   `betterdiscord`'s normal data & configuration.

+  * With `--flatpak`, this will fall back to `~/.var/app/com.discordapp.Discord/config/BetterDiscord`.

   * With `--snap`, this will fall back to `$SNAP_USER_DATA/.config`.

-  * With `--flatpak`, this will fall back to `~/.var/app/com.discordapp.Discord/config/BetterDiscord`.